TheManusia/TheManusia/README.md

  ### What I'm doing:

 - 🔭 I’m currently school on vocational high school majoring in software engineering
-- 🌱 I’m currently learning Kotlin!
+- 🌱 I’m currently learning Flutter!
 - 👯 I’m looking to collaborate on Android apps or Spring Boot Rest Service
 - 📫 How to reach me: iianfarii@gmail.com
 - ⚡ Fun fact: Coding are one of my hobbies, and I usually solve logic problems before sleep